Skip Ribbon Commands

 Tuberculosis - Conditions & Treatments SingHealth

 Tuberculosis, or TB for short, is a disease caused by bacteria called Mycobacterium tuberculosis.
-TB is a serious disease that can cause a person to become very sick if not treated properly with medicines.
+Tuberculosis is a serious disease that can cause a person to become very sick if not treated appropriately.

 How is tuberculosis spread?

-TB is spread through the air from one person to another.
-The TB bacteria is passed through the air when someone who is sick with TB disease coughs, laughs, sings, or sneezes.
-When you breathe air that has the TB bacteria, you may get TB infection (latent TB).
-This means you have dormant (sleeping) TB bacteria in your body that does not make you sick and cannot be passed to anyone else.
-If these dormant TB bacteria wake up and multiply, you will get sick with TB disease (active TB).
+Tuberculosis is spread through the air from one person to another.
+The bacteria is passed through the air droplets when someone who is sick with has tuberculosis in the lung coughs, laughs, sings, or sneezes.
+When you breathe air that has the tuberculosis bacteria, you may get an infection without a disease process (latent TB).
+This means you have dormant bacteria in your body that does not make you sick and cannot be passed to anyone else.
+If these dormant bacteria wake up and multiply, you will get sick with TB disease (active TB).

-If you have TB infection, the chances of getting TB disease increases if you have HIV infection or other health problems such as diabetes that make it difficult for your body to fight bacteria.
-If you abuse alcohol or use illicit drugs, or you were not treated correctly for TB infection in the past your risk of getting TB disease increases as well.
+If you have tuberculosis infection, the chances of getting an active infection disease increases if you have HIV infection or other health problems such as diabetes that make it difficult for your body to fight bacteria.

-You cannot get TB bacteria from sharing drinking containers or eating utensils, sharing cigarettes, or saliva shared from kissing.
+You cannot get tuberculosis bacteria from sharing drinking containers or eating utensils, sharing cigarettes, or saliva shared from kissing.

 Can tuberculosis affect other parts of the body?

-TB usually affects the lungs, but can affect other parts of the body such as lymph nodes, bones and joints, kidneys, intestines, covering of the heart known as the pericardium, brain and liver.
+Tuberculosis usually affects the lungs, but it can also affect other parts of the body such as lymph nodes, bones and joints, kidneys, intestines, covering of the heart known as the pericardium, brain and liver.

 Tuberculosis - Symptoms

-Patients with tuberculosis disease (active TB) may complain of persistent cough, sometimes this may by productive of blood-stained sputum, fever and chills, night sweats, loss of appetite, loss of weight, and easy fatigability.
+Patients with tuberculosis disease may complain of persistent cough, sometimes this may be productive of blood-stained sputum, fever and chills, night sweats, loss of appetite, loss of weight, and easy fatigability.

 Tuberculosis - How to prevent?